AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ## Introduction

 I’ve written at length on the subject of getting machine learning into production - an area that now falls under Machine Learning Operations (MLOps).
-MLOps is a hot topic within the field of machine learning engineering.
-For example, my [blog post]({filename}k8s-ml-ops.md) on *Deploying Python ML Models with Flask, Docker and Kubernetes* is viewed by hundreds of machine learning practitioners every month; Thoughtwork’s [essay](https://www.thoughtworks.com/insights/articles/intelligent-enterprise-series-cd4ml) on *Continuous Delivery for ML* has become an essential reference for all machine learning engineers, together with Google’s [paper](https://papers.nips.cc/paper/2015/hash/86df7dcfd896fcaf2674f757a2463eba-Abstract.html) on the *Hidden Technical Debt in Machine Learning Systems*; and MLOps even has its own entry on [Wikipedia](https://en.wikipedia.org/wiki/MLOps).
+MLOps is currently a pressing topic within the field of machine learning engineering.
+As an example of this, take my [blog post]({filename}k8s-ml-ops.md) on *Deploying Python ML Models with Flask, Docker and Kubernetes*, which is accessed by hundreds of machine learning practitioners every month; or the fact that Thoughtwork’s [essay](https://www.thoughtworks.com/insights/articles/intelligent-enterprise-series-cd4ml) on *Continuous Delivery for ML* has become an essential reference for all machine learning engineers, together with Google’s [paper](https://papers.nips.cc/paper/2015/hash/86df7dcfd896fcaf2674f757a2463eba-Abstract.html) on the *Hidden Technical Debt in Machine Learning Systems*; and MLOps even has its own entry on [Wikipedia](https://en.wikipedia.org/wiki/MLOps).

 ### Why is MLOps Getting so Much Attention?